Anyone distributing voter registration cards in California should be familiar with the rules and regulations for conducting voter registration drives.

 Anyone who helps a citizen register to vote and fails to complete and provide to that citizen the receipt portion of the affidavit of registration is subject to a fine of up to two hundred dollars ($200).
 (Elections Code §§ 2158, 18107.)

 Any person who, in exchange for money or other valuable consideration, helps a citizen register to vote by receiving the completed affidavit of registration from the citizen, must sign and date the affidavit of registration and provide their full name, telephone number, address, and the name and telephone number of the person, company or organization, if any, that agrees to pay money or other valuable consideration for the completed affidavit.
-Anyone who fails to complete the green box is guilty of a misdemeanor.
+Anyone who fails to complete the blue box is guilty of a misdemeanor.
 (Elections Code §§ 2150, 2159, 18108.)

 See Chapter I, Paying People to Register Citizens to Vote, page 2 and Election Code section 2159.5 for the duties of the drive organizers and Elections Code section 18108.5 for penalties associated with any breach of the duties of the drive organizers.

 Anyone who distributes VRCs must provide a VRC to anyone requesting one.
 (Elections Code § 2158.)
 Anyone who violates this law is guilty of an infraction punishable by a fine of up to two hundred dollars ($200).
 (Elections Code § 18107.)
 Any person requesting 50 or more registration cards must sign a statement, under penalty of perjury, that reasonable steps will be taken to ensure that people distributing such cards to potential registrants will give a card to any person requesting one for the purpose of registering to vote.
 (California Code of Regulations, title 2, § 20001(g)(1).)

 Privately sponsored contests to promote voter registration are outlawed under 52 U.S.C. § 10307(c), which is part of the Federal Voting Rights Act.